GallonEmilien/DopedHorses/README.md

 This mods depends on architectury, builded with [version 15.0.1](https://www.curseforge.com/minecraft/mc-mods/architectury-api/files/5959950)

+e fabric version of this mods depends on cloth-config, it has been tested with version [17.0.144](https://www.curseforge.com/minecraft/mc-mods/cloth-config/files/5987042)

 ## Usage

 - **Custom Speed**: Adjust the horse speed directly in the mod's configuration file.